ThisIsSoSteve/simple-game-using-machine-learning/README.md

 # simple-game-using-machine-learning
 A simple game using machine learning to over time beat the player (WIP)

- Tensorflow 1.4
+ Tensorflow 1.7
  python 3.6

-starting to implement Q learning
+implementing Policy Gradients